futoin/specs/draft/ftn8_security_concept.md

 Derived Key ID must be transmitted as Base64 encoding string without padding.
 Key ID or salt should be of recommended size, if applicable.

-Based on strategy, no key ID or a fixed minimal derived key ID may be used for current version of the specification to minimize performance impact and simplify Executor's derived key caching logic.
+Based on this strategy, no key ID or a fixed minimal derived key ID may be used for current version of the specification to minimize performance impact and simplify Executor's derived key caching logic.
 Master Secret itself should provide enough entropy to ensure derived key's quality.
 So, key update gets bound to frequency of Master Secret update.
-Key derivation would be used only to get different keys based on purpose.
+Key derivation would be used only to get different keys based on its purpose.

 #### 2.11.4.2.
 Key purpose name

-Below is list of ASCII values to use for altering key derivation logic.
+Below is a list of ASCII values to use for altering key derivation logic.

 * `MAC` - for message signing.
 * `ENC` - for general encryption.